YuraVolk/Hyperskill-Maze-Runner/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

-## Our Pledge
+## Pledge

+Any participation is welcomed.
-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Contibutors and viewers of the project can be any age, body size, disablity, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearence, race, religion, or sexual identity and orientation.

-## Our Standards
+## Standards

 Examples of behavior that contributes to creating a positive environment
 include: